-( This is version 1 introduced 2021 – see version history)
+( This is version 2, minor updates for 2023 – see version history)

 For IEEE VIS 2021 and beyond, the conference changes how it groups shared research interests as part of the reviewing process.
 Previously, the conference consisted of three sub-conferences, each with similar but separate reviewing processes.
 Instead, the new area model groups different research topics in Visualization and Visual Analytics into six areas.
 This allows research papers on closely-related topics to be reviewed in a coherent manner.
 To ensure a high quality review process, two area paper chairs oversee the reviewing process for each area and draw program committee members from a large joint program committee (PC).
 The mechanism of a unified PC across all areas allows area co-chairs to have access to wider expertise than was previously the case.

 This page provides guidance on how the area model affects authors, reviewers, paper chairs, and the reviewing process more generally.
 It also gives guidance on how to make an appropriate choice during paper submission.